 Same- or next-day swap

-We haul your full container and drop an empty on the same pad so the crew never loses a loading hour.
+We haul full containers and drop empty ones on the same pad so the crew keeps staging without losing a loading hour.

 Step 3